Purpose now email book

 Best for Course Creators + Minimal Community Functions

 Kajabi is well-known among course creators as a place to host an asynchronous course.
-It has an excellent course platform that’s combined with a marketing toolkit to sell courses with things like landing pages, email campaigns, and triggers.
+It has an excellent course platform and marketing toolkit to sell courses with things like landing pages, email campaigns, and triggers.

 Kajabi app

 In previous years, they weren’t on this list because of the lack of community options.
-But with many course creators wanting to combine vibrant learning communities with asynchronous instruction, Kajabi recently bought a company called Vibely to improve this feature.
+But with many course creators wanting course communities, Kajabi recently bought a company called Vibely to improve this feature.

 Kajabi 2.0 - app screens